Just-One-Job/tip-calculator/README.md

 ### Workspace Dependencies

-This monorepo uses npm workspaces with `file:` links for workspace dependencies.
+This monorepo uses workspaces with `file:` links for workspace dependencies.
 This approach:
-- ✅ Works with npm (used by Netlify CI)
+- ✅ Works with Bun (primary package manager)
-- ✅ Works with Bun (for local development)
+- ✅ Works with npm (for Netlify CI compatibility)
 - ✅ No conversion scripts needed
 - ✅ Simple and reliable